 The ability of palladium to absorb hydrogen was recognized as early as the nineteenth century by Thomas Graham [1].
 In 1989, observations of Stanley Pons and Martin Fleischmann about fusion in room temperature gained a lot of attention [2].
-After that, the word "cold fusion" was used for Low-Energy Nuclear Reactions (LENR)[3].
-From 1989 to 1992, all hypotheses about cold fusion failed [3].
-In 1995, many years after Pons and Fleischmann's separation, Fleischmann continued his researches and published many articles [4].
+After that, the word "cold fusion" was used for Low-Energy Nuclear Reactions (LENR) [3].
+Allhypotheses about cold fusion failed until 1992 [4-7].
+In 1995, many years after Pons and Fleischmann's separation, Fleischmann continued his researches and published many articles [8].
 Although many groups had studied this subject, cold fusion was not accepted officially.
-The cross section of fusion reactions in metallic environments indicated significant enhancement and its reason have notbeen proved yet [5].
-Meanwhile, one of the controversial hypotheses was electron screening for host particles [3].
-In 2007, after many researches, finally cold fusion was accepted officially.
-Now one of the most controversial issues is cold fusion in metallic crystalline environments [6].
+The cross section of fusion reactions in metallic environments indicated significant enhancement and its reason have notbeenproved yet [9].
+Meanwhile, one of the controversial hypotheses was electron screening for host particles [10].
+In 2007, after many researches, finally cold fusion was accepted officially [11].
+Now one of the most controversial issues is cold fusion in metallic crystalline environments [12-14].

 In 2002, Peter Kalman and Thomas Keszthelyi studied this problem on different metals.
-They investigated many different factors to explain the enhancement of fusion cross section.
+They investigated many different factors to explain the enhancement of fusioncross section.
 For example, the electron screening was checked for 29 deuterated metals and 5 deuterated insulators/semiconductors from Periodic Tables.
 Among them, metals were most convenient.
 A few factors that are investigated on fusion cross section are: stopping power, thermal motion, channeling, diffusion, conductivity, and crystal structure and electron configuration.
-None of them could explain and analyses the observed enhancement crosssection [7-11].
-In 2004, these scientists found a reason to explain its,that was called solid state internal conversion [5].
-Finally, in 2009, these authors mentioned a metal with its lattice structure and entered the lattice shape of the solid in their internal conversion calculations [12].
-Their calculations were performed just for $D(p,\gamma)^3$ He reaction.
+None of them could explain and analyses the observed enhancement crosssection [15-19].
+In 2004, these scientists found a reason to explain it, which was called solid state internal conversion [9].
+Finally, in 2009, these authors mentioned a metal with its lattice structure and entered the lattice shape of the solid in their internal conversion calculations [20].
+Their calculations were performed just for D (p, γ)3He reaction.

-The aim of this work ismodification Peter Kalman and Thomas Keszthelyi studies to the other fusion reactions such as D(d,p)T, $D(d,\gamma)4He$, T(d,n)4He of fusion cross section with regarding the lattice effect in solid state internal conversion (LEISSIC).
-For reaching to this goalthis article are divided into five general steps.
+The aim of this workismodification of Peter Kalman and Thomas Keszthelyi studies to the other fusion reactions such as D(d,p)T, $D(d,\gamma)^{4}He$, $T(d,n)^{4}He$ of fusion cross section with regarding the lattice effect in solid state internal conversion (LEISSIC).
+In order to reach into this goal, this article is divided into five general steps.
 In the first step, we explain how deuteriums were solved in palladium lattice as a sublattice.
 In the second step, the cross section of ordinary state for particular reactions is computed.
-In the thirdstep, the cross section for three selected reactions in addition to $D(p,\gamma)3He$: D(d,p)T, $D(d,\gamma)^4He$, $T(d,n)^4He$ are calculated.
+In the thirdstep, the cross section for three selected reactions in addition to $D(p,\gamma)^{3}He : D(d,p)T$, $D(d,\gamma)^{4}He$, $T(d,n)^{4}He$ are calculated.
 In the fourth step our obtained results of second and third steps are compared.
 In the five steps, the solid state internal conversion coefficient will be calculated in the presence of lattice effect.
 Finally, our obtained results are summarized.

-2. Method of locating deuterium inside Palladium when deuterium inserted into palladium crystal [13, 14]
+2. Method oflocatingdeuterium inside Palladium when deuterium inserted into palladium crystal

 Pons and Fleischmannused cathodes including bulk materials (like plates, rods, wires) in their experiments, but here we use 'atomic cluster' or nanoparticles.
 Here, there is a Double Structure cathode ("DS"-cathode) (figure 1.)
-[15], DS cathode is made by two parts which is divided into internal cathode (black pd) and external cathode (pd plate).
+[21], DS cathode is made by two parts which is divided into internal cathode (black pd) and external cathode (pd plate).
 Palladium is a transition metal andblack palladium is a very fine powder in the form of nanoparticles which is called atomic cluster and it is kept in a vacuum cavity inside palladium plate.
 In comparison to bulk cathode, DS cathode provides the following applications: